-We consider the algorithm \AA which iteratively adds \nobreakseq{$\maj(\suc, \suc^\pr,\suc^\prr)$} to $\QQ$ (which is initialized to empty set) for all three (not necessarily distinct) preferences $\suc,\suc^\pr,\suc^\prr\in\PP$ and outputs $\QQ$ so that every preference in \QQ are distinct.
+We consider the algorithm \AA that adds \nobreakseq{$\maj(\suc, \suc^\pr,\suc^\prr)$} iteratively to $\QQ$ (which is initialized to the empty set) for all three (not necessarily distinct) preferences $\suc,\suc^\pr,\suc^\prr\in\PP$, eliminates duplicates from \QQ, and outputs $\QQ$ so that every preference in \QQ are distinct.
 Clearly, we have $|\QQ|\le|\PP|^3$.
 The correctness of \AA follows from the fact that every preference in $\overline\PP\setminus\PP$ is a majority of some three (not necessarily distinct) preferences in \PP. The algorithm \AA runs in time polynomial in the size of $\overline{\PP}$ and thus polynomial in \PP since $|\overline\PP|\le|\PP|^3$. \end{proof}

 We will use \Cref{thm:triadclosure} in our \PE algorithm for single-crossing profiles on trees in \Cref{thm:scsequnknownub}.
 We believe that \Cref{thm:triadclosure} is an important structural result for weakly single-crossing profiles on trees which may be useful elsewhere also.

-The following result on recognizing single crossing profiles on trees is due to \cite{clearwater2015single}.
+The following result on recognizing single-crossing profiles on trees is thanks to \cite{clearwater2015single}.